modera/foundation/src/Modera/ActivityLoggerBundle/README.md

 Bundle declares two additional interfaces - `Modera\ActivityLoggerBundle\Manager\ActivityManagerInterface` and `Modera\ActivityLoggerBundle\Model\ActivityInterface`.
 The former extends Psr's LoggerInterface and adds one method - "query", this method can be used to query activities.
 Activities returned by this method are implementations of ActivityInterface.
-By default the bundle provides one implementation of ActivityManagerInterface which stores activities using Doctrine ORM's EntityManager - `Modera\ActivityLoggerBundle\Manager\DoctrineOrmActivityManager`.
+By default, the bundle provides one implementation of ActivityManagerInterface which stores activities using Doctrine ORM's EntityManager - `Modera\ActivityLoggerBundle\Manager\DoctrineOrmActivityManager`.

 ## Licensing